-We’re proud to represent the motorcyclists of Maryland.
-We understand that most motorcyclists are responsible and safe drivers who deserve to have their rights protected.
-With our help, you may recover compensation for lost wages, loss of future earnings, medical expenses, pain and suffering, and property damage.
+We’re proud to represent the motorcyclists in Maryland.
+We understand that most motorcyclists are riders who prioritize their safety and deserve to have their rights protected.
+With the help of our law firm, you may be able to recover motorcycle accident damages, including financial compensation for lost wages, loss of future earnings, medical expenses, pain and suffering, and property damage.

 Baltimore Motorcycle Accident Statistics

 Motorcycle accidents can occur when anyone acts negligently on the road.
 Wrecks in Baltimore or anywhere else in Maryland are no different.

 The Maryland Department of Transportation (MDOT) Zero Deaths Maryland report released in 2021 highlighted how around 1,046 motorcyclists and their passengers suffer injuries in motorcycle accidents every year.
 An estimated 73 motorbike riders and passengers lose their lives in these motorcycle crashes.

 Additional data published by the MDOT Motor Vehicle Administration (MVA) shows that at least 9.9% of Maryland motorcycle accidents occur in Baltimore.
 An additional 60% of motorbike collisions happen on county or state highways.
 An estimated 20% take place on US routes.

 That same data also shows that the following is true about Maryland motorcycle accidents: